fanTaux/FeedMe-Smart-Feeder/README.md

 ### Problem Statements
- <div align="justify"> 1.
-Feeding and watering chickens is still performed manually, requiring the farmer's constant physical presence.
+1. Feeding and watering chickens is still performed manually, requiring the farmer's constant physical presence.
 2. Farm management is inefficient in terms of time and energy due to repetitive daily tasks.
-3. The temperature inside the chicken coop is unpredictable and not consistently monitored, which can negatively affect chicken health and growth. </div>
+3. The temperature inside the chicken coop is unpredictable and not consistently monitored, which can negatively affect chicken health and growth.

 ### Goals